-A competitor can send you warning (a cease and desist letter). if you are infringing on his rights with your product, product name or design.
-Protective rights can also be contested in court at any time because they are not guaranteed by the Institute.
-In such a case, the court decides on the validity of a protective right.
+A competitor can send you warning (a cease and desist letter) if you are infringing their rights with your product, product name or design.
+IP rights can also be contested in court at any time because they are not guaranteed by the IPI.
+In such a case, the court decides on the validity of the IP right.

-Warning notices and the related deadlines from a competitor are serious.
-By requesting an excerpt from the register from your opponent you can gauge potential infringement better.
+Take warning notices from a competitor and the related deadlines seriously.
+Request an extract from the register from the claimant: it will help you to gauge potential infringement better.
 In general, you should always consult an attorney in such cases.
-He can assess the legal status and recommend an effective strategy for responding.
-Grounds for litigation can often be voided, for example, when the accusing party’s protective title isn’t valid.
+They can assess the legal status and recommend an effective strategy for responding.
+Grounds for litigation can often be voided, for example if the opposing party’s IP right isn’t valid.

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"